fbrausse/vpdf-sync/README.md

 just enable use of different rendering backends (as vpdf-sync does), but also seem to not always adhere to the aspect ratio of the slides.
 E.g. Okular randomly full-screen renders 4:3 slides to e.g. 1021x768 pixels on a 1024x768 monitor.
-This cannot be detected by vpdf-sync thus far and has to be supplied by the user via option '-C' if necessary.
-To make this task easier, options '-D' and '-V' provide access to the renderings and frames used for comparisons which allow a human to easily observe the required cropping.
+This can be detected by vpdf-sync via option '-C detect'.
+If cropping is necessary and the region is known it can be supplied by the user via option '-C' to save computing an additional run over all slides and video frames.

+Options '-D' and '-V' provide access to the renderings and frames used for the comparisons which allow to be used as previews in an interactive video player and to also let a human easily observe required cropping.

 ### Implementational details
 The algorithm works in 4 steps: